mpatel17-ucsc/CSE-143-Project-Fall-2024/README.md

 2. contractions.json- A list of contractions and their expanded forms in json format
 3. LSTM.ipynb- The code and training loop for our LSTM based approach
 4. model.ipynb- The entire model architecture for our BERT+POS tagging approach
-5. requirements.txt- A few required libraries to run the projects
+5. requirements.txt- A few required libraries to run BERT.ipynb (Install necessary packages for LSTM.ipynb)

 To run the LSTM + GloVe file, simply go to the file and run the cell.
 It will start training and printing out the accuracy of each epoch.
 You will see 2 accuracies: Main Accuracy and Auxiliary Accuracy.
 Main Accuracy is just general accuracy of whether a comment is toxic without taking account of identities, while Auxiliary Accuracy is accuracy of whether a comment is toxic with respect to minimizing bias from certain identities.